RhysCAllen/MAG-pipeline-public/lab-report-summary.md

 # Summary

 Three technical replicates (2010, 2011, 2012) of a peat bog sample were chosen from a previously published study (BJ Woodcroft et al, 2018).
 Illumina HiSeq 2500 libraries (100 bp paired reads, ave insert size ~350 bp) comprising 11.5 GBp of sequence were downloaded.
 After qualtrimming with bbtools, 86% or 24.2 million paired-end reads were retained, including singletons.
 Classification of unassembled reads by sourmash showed 91% unclassified, with 9% including Acidobacteria and Actinobacteria, as well as study-specific strains (e.g. "Palsa").
-MagaHit co-assembly showed best results with kmer length=55, selected from a range of K21-K99, with N50 of 75kb and L50 of 3.
-Total assembled x million reads, or y% of qualtrimmed reads.
-Read alignments to contigs using BBWrap showed average depth of 1 read, 10% error and some other read alignment stat, and x% of of normalized reads aligned.
-Indexed and sorted alignment files were binned and dereplicated, for a consensus dereplicated binning of 6 bins, including 4 low-quality bins from DAS Tool.
-CheckM says this.
-Manually refining bins in anvi'o led to xyz.
-Classification of bins in anvi'o indicate xyz, as bins had duplication of single copy markers A and B. Current Bins most likely include Genus species and Genus species, which is consistent with published analysis of these libraries.
+Co-assembly of the three libraries with metaSPAdes appeared to work well, with K33 co-assembly comprising 1 million contigs with an N50 of 250k bp and an L50 of 322.
+Read alignments to these contigs using BBWrap showed average depth of 1 read, with 10% error and 84% of error-corrected reads aligned.
+Indexed and sorted alignment files were binned and dereplicated, for a consensus dereplicated binning of 4 bins from DAS Tool.
+CheckM showed .
+Manually refining bins in anvi'o led to minor reduction of contamination for two of four bins.
 Further refinement of these bins includes using single-library assembly with metaSPAdes, instead of co-assembly of these three replicates.